AdriMil/Esp32-UDP-Sensor/README.md

 <p align="justify">
 This repository provides the code to create an UDP Temperature and Humidity sensors.
 Wifi and UDP parameters (ssid, password, target IP, port and measurments frequency) are configurable through a web interface.

+Refer to [this documentation](docs/AccessPoint/README.md) to get more information about network configuration.
 </p>

 ## Motivation